ucd-library/cork-icon/readme.md

 ## Adding an icon to an existing custom iconset
 - Add the icon file to `gs://cork-icon/iconsets/<name-of-iconset>/icons` in digital-ucdavis-edu project
-- Download the iconset to your host machine with `./app/cmds/download-gc-bucket <name-of-iconset>`
+- Download latest version of iconset to your host machine with `./app/cmds/download-gc-bucket <name-of-iconset>`.
+- Follow the instructions in **Updating Icons** section below

 ## Creating a new custom iconset
 - Create the directory for your new iconset with `./app/cmds/create-iconset.sh <name-of-iconset>`, which will be placed in `./io/gc-bucket/iconsets/<name-of-iconset>`
 - Place icons into the `icons` directory of your iconset
+- Follow the instructions in **Updating Icons** section below

+## Updating icons
 - Start demo app and bash into it - `docker compose up -d` `docker compose exec app bash`
-- Update icon metadata file with `node ./src/bin/process-custom.js ./io/gc-bucket/iconsets/<name-of-iconset>/`
+- Update icon metadata file with `node ./src/bin/process-custom.js ./io/gc-bucket/iconsets/<name-of-iconset>/` from container
 - Review the `metadata.json` file.
 Specifically, update the `label` and `searchTerms` properties for each icon to improve the icon search experience.
 - If any changes are made to `metadata.json`, run the command again to ensure these are reflected in the zipped version: `node ./src/bin/process-custom.js ./io/gc-bucket/iconsets/<name-of-iconset>/`
 - Make sure icons look good in demo app (see demo app instructions)